chris-creditdesign/nature-refugees-sankey-2017/README.md

 - Add collision detection for text
 - Remove titles
 - Simplify the links opacity on hover logic
+- Add button to switch between continents and countries

 Created using the [d3-sankey](https://github.com/d3/d3-sankey) plugin for D3 4.0.